larkin71/larkin71.github.io/_posts/2014-10-24-grad-school.markdown

 ## _3. The people_

 There is something about entrepreneurs.
 An intangible, unexplainable passion for what they do and how they are going to get it done.
-How they are going change the world.
+How they are going to change the world.
 Back in the fall, the Designli team took a visit down to Greenville, South Carolina to find a place to set-up shop and it was the first time everyone was in the same room.
 The conversations between these friends were no longer about sports or getting drunk at a bar, but about how the world will look in 20 years and where we will be.
 These are the visionaries that I want to be around.
 The real **movers and shakers**.

 ## Remember...